Two days later, Eikou and his magistrates descended from the Imperial Palace and traveled to a military base in the western quarter of Shisou.

 “To start with, the penal code itself if replete with contradictions.
 Telling us not to kill, on the one hand, while commanding us to on the other.
 The sentencing magistrate numbers the crimes on the one hand, and the clemency magistrate reduces them on the other.
 The penal code stands on less firm ground than ever.
-When we stop and think about it, that seems to be the very intent of the Divine Providence handed down by Heaven.
-Wavering back and forth between the two, we must seek the most suitable common ground in each individual case.”
+When we stop and think about it, that seems to be the intent of the Divine Providence handed down by Heaven.
+Wavering back and forth between the two, we are driven to seek out the most suitable common ground in each individual case.”

 “Heaven—” Sotsuyuu muttered.